Semi-Blind Joint Channel and Symbol Estimation for Beyond Diagonal Reconfigurable Surfaces: CONCLUSION

-Our results indicate that the TUCKER receiver is more efficient than the PAKRON receiver in terms os channel estimation and data symbol accuracy.
+Our results indicate that the TUCKER receiver is more efficient than the PAKRON receiver for channel estimation and data symbol accuracy.
 However, it is more computationally complex than PAKRON.
-Additionally, both of our methods outperform the competing method \ac{LS}, as it does not exploit the inherent multidimensional structure of the received signal.
-On the other hand, the competing method LS-KRF\footnote{The same for BTKF and BTALS in \cite{Sokal_BD_RIS_2024}.} exploit the tensor structure to surpass our proposed method.
-However, the competing method is a pilot-assisted scheme, whereas our approach is a semi-blind scheme suitable for scenarios with limited or unavailable pilot resources.
-A possible hybrid implementation of the proposed semi-blind receiver uses the soft estimates of the data symbol matrix delivered by PAKRON as an initialization for the TUCKER receiver.
+Additionally, the two proposed methods outperform the competing \ac{LS} method, which does not exploit the inherent multidimensional structure of the received signal.
+Recall that the competing LS-KRF method, used as a reference, is a pilot-assisted scheme, whereas our approach is a semi-blind scheme suitable for scenarios with limited or unavailable pilot resources.
+A possible hybrid implementation of the proposed semi-blind receiver uses the soft estimates of the data symbol matrix from PAKRON as initialization for the TUCKER receiver.
 Another perspective of this work is to investigate the optimal design of the matrix $\ma{\Psi}$.
-Additionally, new tensor structures as well as the Cram\'er-Rao bound can be derived for the different receivers.
+Additionally, new tensor structures and the Cram\'er-Rao bound can be derived for the different receivers.
+An immediate avenue for future research arising from this work is to investigate the proposed semi-blind approach under practical hardware-impairment conditions, explicitly accounting for inter-group leakage and coupling effects in the BD-RIS architecture.